orlagh-sweeney/the-big-review/README.md

 - [Stackoverflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were used throughout the development to educate myself and to seek help and clarification features.
 In particular I used the following sources:
     - How to use groupby in Django: answer by Stackoverflow user [Alvaro](https://stackoverflow.com/a/19102493)
     - How to access a dictonary element using Jinga: answer by [russian_spy](https://stackoverflow.com/a/6285769)
-- [Bootsrap5](https://getbootstrap.com/) was used to add elements including cards for movies, the navigation bar and the search bar.
+- [TMDB API](https://www.themoviedb.org/) the API documentation was used to set up the API queries for movie search and movie detail.
-- [Django](https://www.djangoproject.com/) documentation was referred to throughout development.
+- [YouTube](https://www.youtube.com/): The following YouTube sources were used:
+    - [DevWithMe](https://www.youtube.com/watch?v=tm9Yps3IkmQ) this YouTube video was watched to learn how to inject the users search query into the API request URL and display the API data in html.
+    - [A Design Who Codes](https://www.youtube.com/watch?v=45QSuJaHEss) this YouTube video was watched to learn how to change the colour of the bootsrap mobile menu icon.
 - [Code Institute](https://codeinstitute.net/de/):
     - Code Insitute full stack walkthrough projects were referred to when setting up the project.
 Elements of these projects were used and adapted to suit this project.
-- [TMDB API](https://www.themoviedb.org/) the API documentation was used to set up the API queries for movie search and movie detail.
+- [Bootstrap5](https://getbootstrap.com/) was used to add elements including cards for movies, the navigation bar and the search bar.
-- [DevWithMe](https://www.youtube.com/watch?v=tm9Yps3IkmQ) this YouTube video was watched to learn how to inject the users search query into the API request URL and display the API data in html.
+- [Django](https://www.djangoproject.com/) documentation was referred to throughout development.

 ## Acknowledgements
 - Thank you to my mentor Marcel for his feedback and suggestions at each stage of the project.
-- Thank you to Jason and Martin from Code Institute Tutor Support for helping me along the way.
+- Thank you to Jason, Martin and Joanne from Code Institute Tutor Support for helping me along the way.
 - Thank you to Code Institute for providing me with the tools and skills to complete this project.